 For the GOES-16 and GOES-17 data, the computing lat/long is time consuming.
-So the computed coordinate (lat/long) is saved into the NetCDF file to the environment variable MET\TMP\DIR or /tmp if MET\TMP\DIR is not defined.
+The computed coordinate (lat/long) is saved to a temporary NetCDF file, as described in Contributor's Guide Section %s.
 The computing lat/long step can be skipped if the coordinate file is given through the environment variable MET\GEOSTATIONARY\DATA.
 The grid mapping to the target grid is saved to MET\TMP\DIR to save the execution time.
 Once this file is created, the MET\GEOSTATIONARY\DATA is ignored.
 The grid mapping file should be deleted manually in order to apply a new MET\GEOSTATIONARY\DATA environment variable or to re-generate the grid mapping file.
 An example of call point2grid to process GOES-16 AOD data is shown below: